How to Become a Food Writer: 3 ICE Grads Share Their Experiences

 “The food media landscape has changed dramatically over the past 20 years,” Cheney says.
 “Today, it’s more about influencing and social media than writing, per-se.
 Consider supplementing food writing with content strategy, video production, or other income streams.
 Or pursue a related career that allows you to write, like marketing or PR.”

-Food writing opportunities are typically available in the form of job postings, or pitch calls — editors actively seeking stories on a particular topic.
+Food writing opportunities are typically available in the form of job postings or pitch calls — editors actively seeking stories on a particular topic.
 You can subscribe to various job boards and newsletters that catalogue these opportunities on a regular basis.
-You don’t need to be an established writer in order to land a story assignment.
-If you have a good story to tell and can write a good pitch about why you want to tell the story, you're already ahead of the game.
+You don’t need to be an established writer in order to land an assignment.
+If you have a story to tell and can write a strong pitch about why it's important, you're already ahead of the game.

 “If you love food and you love writing, just start writing,” Kanter says.
 “Start a blog or a Substack and just get your thoughts out there.”

-Being in the regular habit of writing will also help you when an opportunity presents itself.
-I wrote a daily blog during my time in culinary school, and was working on a memoir project when I got my first food writing job, which has lead to, among other things, writing for ICE.
-The notion of coming full circle here is not lost on me.
+Being in the regular habit of writing also helps — so you're prepared when an opportunity presents itself.
+I wrote a daily blog during my time in culinary school, and was working on a memoir project when I got my first food writing job, which has led to, among other things, writing for ICE.

 Food writer and cheese expert Pamela Vachon wearing green shirt, wavy brown hair and glasses standing against a curtained backdrop and smiling.